couchbase/docs-operator/conditionsAndEvents.md

   - False: One or more members are down and someVBuckets are unavailable
 - Balanced
   - True: VBuckets are evenly distributed across the cluster
-  - False: VBuckets are not evenly distibuted across the cluster
+  - False: VBuckets are not evenly distributed across the cluster
   - Unknown: The status is currently unknown
 - Scaling
   - True: Scaling from current members size X to spec.size Y